Tim Storer

 Timothy Raphael Storer is a former Australian politician who served as a Senator for South Australia from February 2018 to June 2019.
 Following the disqualification of Skye Kakoschke-Moore during the parliamentary eligibility crisis, the Court of Disputed Returns declared Storer elected on a countback.
 He had been ranked below Kakoschke-Moore on the Nick Xenophon Team's ticket at the 2016 federal election.
 However, by the time he was declared elected he had left the party.
 He sat in the Senate as an independent and did not recontest his seat at the 2019 election.

 Early life

 Timothy Raphael Storer was born in Loxton, South Australia, one of five children of GP Brian Storer and school teacher Jennifer Storer.
 He studied economics at the University of Adelaide and was dux of his cohort in the Master of Business Administration at the Australian National University.

 Business career

 Storer was active in state branches of the Australia China Business Council and the Australian Republic Movement.
-A fluent speaker of Mandarin Chinese, Storer ran a sole proprietorship helping South Australian businesses with Asian trade and investment, having spent twenty years working in China, Hong Kong, and Vietnam from the early 1990s.
+In 1992, Storer moved to Hong Kong at the age of 23, working in publishing and events management, and later moved to Vietnam, working for World Bank.
+A fluent speaker of Mandarin Chinese, Storer ran a sole proprietorship helping South Australian businesses with Asian trade and investment, having spent twenty years working in China, Hong Kong, and Vietnam.